jlvandenhout/docusaurus-plugin-docs-editor/README.md

           clientId: '',
           // REQUIRED - The plugin will append the authorization code to this URL
           tokenUrl: '',
+          // The request method to use (GET or POST), defaults to GET
+          method: '',
         },
       }
     ]